-Lazio's hidden jewels - a timeless wonderland, painted in burnt orange and green-gold - perfect for lovers of slow travel.
+Lazio's hidden jewel - a timeless wonderland, painted in burnt orange and green-gold - perfect for lovers of slow travel and off-the-beaten-path experiences.

 The Lazio variety is known as 'Aleatico di Gradoli' - Gradoli is a nearby village overlooking lake Bolsena of north Lazio.
 It is generally believed that the grapes were introduced by the Etruscans.
 They are traditionally used for red wines.
 Tasting notes: aromatic, floral, hints of roses and violets, black cherries, velvety, smooth.